Series 7 Episode 5 The Jammed Zip Part One Written by Peter Darwin

 “Didn’t ask.”
 He sauntered over to the banister, leaned over it, and called out, “Aye, aye, Fefe!”

-Dan looked over at his older brother, wondering if he had finally lost the plot, when he noticed that there was someone on the street.
+Dan glanced uneasily at his older brother, wondering if he had finally lost the plot, when he noticed that there was someone on the street.
 He looked over, and faltered when he realised that the person was Felix.

 “Looking for something?”
 Chris called out.